Columbia Adoption Lawyer

 When you are planning to welcome a child into your family through adoption, it is highly advisable to retain legal representation to help you avoid unnecessary complications and to guide you through the entire process.
 You can find the help you need for a private adoption by coming to Masella Law Firm, P.A., where we have a wide range of legal experience and a wealth of knowledge about adoption law.

-A Columbia family law attorney from our team can help you with everything from gathering the necessary documentation at the beginning of the case to petitioning the family law court for termination of parental rights so that the biological parents will be divested of custody and control.
+A Columbia family law attorney from our team can help you with everything from gathering the necessary documentation at the beginning of the process to petitioning the family law court for termination of parental rights so that the biological parents will be divested of custody and control.

 Let Us Help You with Open Adoptions